azat-co/practicalnode/chapter3/chapter3.md

   })
 ```

-But, as soon as we add a `done` parameter to the test&#39;s function, our test case waits for the HTTP request to come back:
+But, as soon as we add a `done` parameter to the test&#39;s function, our test case waits for the HTTP request to come back.
+We call `done()` to let Mocha (or Jasmine or Jest since they share this syntax) know that "hey, you can move on, nothing else to assert here".
+If this `done()` is omitted then the test will timeout because no one will let the test runner/framework know about the finish.

 ```js
   describe('homepage', () => {